-Michael Pfeifer's teaching and research interests revolve around the history of collective violence and criminal justice in the United States, the social history of American Catholicism, and the social history of orchestral performance in the United States.
+Michael Pfeifer's teaching and research interests revolve around the history of American and global collective violence and criminal justice, the social history of American Catholicism, the social history of orchestral performance in the United States, and the social and cultural history of American regions, including the South and the West.
 He is the author of Rough Justice: Lynching and American Society, 1874-1947

 (University of Illinois Press, 2004), The Roots of Rough Justice: Origins of American Lynching